Cork bark is perhaps the most versatile terrarium material you can buy.

 Naturally, as the outside coating of a tree, it’s designed to be water-resistant and hardy.
 But thanks to some unique structural properties, it can do far more than simply resist the elements.

-- Lightweight – Cork’s honeycomb cellular structure keep it surprisingly light and durable.
+- Lightweight – Cork’s honeycomb cellular structure keeps it surprisingly light and durable.

 - Water-resistant – A hydrophobic membrane of a substance called “Subarin” is thought to be the source of cork bark’s incredible impermeability.